 |Women, Petite, Tall|

-I'm a knitter, mother, wife, psychology grad student, and indi-pattern designer.
-I teach knitting at Bella Yarns, test/sample knit, take in repairs and finishing work, and occasionally take on commissioned pieces.
+I'm a knitter, mother, wife, indi-pattern designer, and recently earned a master's degree in psychology.
+In addition to designing knitting patterns, I also test/sample knit, take in repairs and finishing work, and occasionally take on commissioned pieces.
 Let me put my creativity to work for you! www.cambriawdesigns.comView all patterns by designer (7) »

 These convertible mittens are the most practical, warm, soft, and all-around best mittens I've ever designed or worn.
 They provide quick access to your fingers when you need them, and the ability to quickly tuck them away when you don't.